MatthieuLeNozach/What-I-Learned/airflow/add_postgres_connection_without_using_ui.md

 ## **Referencing it in the DAGs**

-At the beginning of the file, import the PostgresHook and instantiate the connection:
+At the beginning of the file, import the PostgresHook and instantiate the hook:

 ```py
 from airflow.hooks.postgres_hook import PostgresHook